 The Bookkeeping Terms you must know

-For starters, you need to understand the definition of terms like:
+For starters, you need to understand the basic bookkeeping terms and principles.

 1. Debiting and Crediting

 This may also be referred to as a debit entry or a credit entry.
 A debit entry is recorded on the left-hand side of your accounts while credit entry I recorded on the right-hand side of your accounts.
 Debit entry will simply an increase in the business assets while credit entry will represent a decrease in the business assets.

 Assets are the total investment that the company has in its business and the same can measured to have economic value.
 An asset is like the bank to a business and the invest in the same is with the hope that the sale of the same will bring profit to the organization.